Why Use Current Software Components?

 The component developers put tremendous effort to improve the non-functional aspects of their products.
 Performance and scalability improvements between Java versions are impressive.
 You shall not hinder your own customers to rip these low-hanging fruits.

 Actual versions of standards - Unicode, HTTP protocol, time zones - help eliminate incompatibilities and subtle errors from use cases.
-Having older versions will hinder you to support actual timezone changes or extensions in the Unicode standard.
+Having older versions will hinder you from supporting actual timezone changes or extensions in the Unicode standard.

 Training and Community Support

-Good training and associated certification are only available for actual versions of languages, frameworks or library.
+Good training and associated certification are only available for actual versions of languages, frameworks, or libraries.
 You will not find any training for Ada, Apache server 1.x, or any object-oriented database.

 The articles in Stack Overflow and the community always cover the current version of components.
 So you are on your own for support or code examples for older versions of libraries.